- Home to DLR

 Your insurance company is required to notify you of your options regarding the External Review process when they send notice of their final decision about your complaint.

 In order to be eligible, you must file within four months of the denial.
-The cost is $25 and will be refunded to you if the Independent Review Organization's decision is in your favor.

 The forms, along with the required information checklist, can be found below (in Adobe .pdf format*).
 The External Review process can take up to two months to complete.